Netflix-Skunkworks/diffy/docs/index.rst

-Diffy
+Diffy (DEPRECATED)
 =====

+**Diffy has been deprecated at Netflix.** This software is no longer supported, and will not receive maintenance.

-Diffy is a differencing engine for digital forensics and incident response (DFIR) in the cloud.
+Diffy was a differencing engine for digital forensics and incident response (DFIR) in the cloud.
 Collect data across multiple virtual machines and use variations from a baseline, and/or clustering, to scope a incident.